varshini63/stayfinder/README.md

 ## 🌐 Environment Variables

-Create a `.env` file in the backend directory with these variables:
+change `.env` file in the backend directory with these variables:

 ```env
 SECRET_KEY=your-secret-key-here